Please note this page has been updated for January 2023 following game rule changes.

-We have featured quite a lot of content about the fantasy football game Sorare over the last few months and one of the most frequent questions we get asked is “how much money can you make on Sorare?”
+We have featured quite a lot of content about the fantasy football game Sorare over the last year or so and one of the most frequent questions we get asked is “how much money can you make on Sorare?”

 This is a good question and really there are lots of ways to make money on Sorare.
 From trading cards, to receiving payouts for hitting certain scores to winning cards as rewards.